 Carlton McLellan, Ph.D., is President & CEO of MYinternational, Inc., a non-profit global relations consulting firm that he founded and has dedicated to promoting international engagements that develop capacity and increase mutual understanding and cooperation among peoples and institutions of the world.
-He is also a Senior Fellow at the Association for Diplomatic Studies and Training (ADST), which advances the study of American diplomacy, and he is Managing Director at Global Ties U.S., a nonprofit membership organization that seeks to make international exchange programs for effective.
-Additionally, Dr. McLellan is a contributing writer to the excellent website, Blackpast.org which is a 13,000 page reference center dedicated to providing information to the general public on African American history and on the history of the more than one billion people of African ancestry around the world.
+Dr. McLellan has served as a senior level staff member, consultant, and advisor for numerous non-profit/non-governmental organizaitons involved in promoting international engagements through exchange and research.
+Most recently, he has co-founded Global Ties South Africa, a nonprofit diplomacy and international affairs organization that promotes the interest and involvement of every citizen in their nations’ (South Africa) international relations, through initiatives that encourage people-to-people exchange across borders and cultures.
+He has also recently served as a Senior Advisor and proposal writer for international organizations based in his home state - Ohio; as well as multiple organizations in the Nation's Capital - Washington, DC.
+This includes serving as a Senior Fellow at the Association for Diplomatic Studies and Training (ADST), which advances the study of American diplomacy; and, as Senior Advisor and Managing Director at Global Ties U.S., a nonprofit membership organization that seeks to make international exchange programs for effective.
+Additionally, Dr. McLellan has been a contributing writer to the website, Blackpast.org which is a 13,000 page reference center dedicated to providing information to the general public on African American history and on the history of the more than one billion people of African ancestry around the world.
 Particularly, he has been instrumental in Blackpast.org's launch of a permanent section on African American Ambassadors as part of his ongoing efforts to research and write about this important group of African American leaders in U.S. diplomatic and foreign affairs history.

-Originally from Lima, Ohio, Carlton called Washington, DC, home for nearly 17 years.
-Carlton’s education includes a Bachelor of Arts (B.A.) degree in international studies from Ohio University in Athens, Ohio; a Master’s of Education degree (M.Ed) in administrative and policy studies in international and development education from the University of Pittsburgh in Pennsylvania; and a Doctor of Philosophy (Ph.D.) degree in policy studies in international education from the University of Pretoria in South Africa.
-He is a published author having numerous articles in peer reviewed journals, books, and other print media outlets.
+Originally from Lima, Ohio, Dr. McLellan has called Washington, DC, home for nearly 17 years, although he spends sigificant time between Ohio, Washington, DC, and South Africa.
+His education includes a Bachelor of Arts (B.A.) degree in international studies from Ohio University in Athens, Ohio; a Master’s of Education degree (M.Ed) in administrative and policy studies in international and development education from the University of Pittsburgh in Pennsylvania; and a Doctor of Philosophy (Ph.D.) degree in policy studies in international education from the University of Pretoria in South Africa.
+Dr. McLellan is a published author having numerous articles in peer reviewed journals, books, and other print media outlets.
 Carlton enjoys reading autobiographies and biographies; traveling abroad; and writing.
 He is currently working on a research project which he hopes will lead to a book (and other educational materials) profiling the lives and leadership of Black Americans who have served the United States as Ambassadors.
 He calls the project the American Ambassadors Project.